Neo-Babylonian Empire: Legacy of Babylon

 Before modern archaeological excavations in Mesopotamia, the political history, society and appearance of ancient Babylonia was largely a mystery.
 Western artists typically envisioned the city and its empire as a combination of known ancient cultures—typically a mixture of ancient Greek and Egyptian culture—with some influence from the then-contemporary Middle Eastern empire, the Ottoman Empire.
 Early depictions of the city show it with long colonnades, sometimes built on more than a level, completely unlike the actual architecture of real ancient Mesopotamian cities, with obelisks and sphinxes inspired by those of Egypt.
 Ottoman influence came in the shape of cupolas and minarets dotted through the imagined appearances of the ancient city.

 Babylon is perhaps most famous today for its repeated appearances in the Bible, where it appears both literally (in reference to historical events) and allegorically (symbolizing other things).
 The Neo-Babylonian Empire is featured in several prophecies and in descriptions of the destruction of Jerusalem and subsequent Babylonian captivity.
-Consequently, in Jewish tradition, Babylon symbolizes an oppressor.
+Because of its sordid reputation for atrocities, including sexual abuse, in Jewish tradition, Babylon symbolizes an oppressor.
 In Christianity, Babylon symbolizes worldliness and evil.
 Prophecies sometimes symbolically link the kings of Babylon with Lucifer.
 Nebuchadnezzar II, sometimes conflated with Nabonidus, appears as the foremost ruler in this narrative.

 The Book of Revelation in the Christian Bible refers to Babylon many centuries after it ceased to be a major political center.
-The city is personified by the "Whore of Babylon", riding on a scarlet beast with seven heads and ten horns and drunk on the blood of the righteous.
+The city is personified by the "Whore of Babylon", riding on a scarlet beast with seven heads and ten horns and drunk on the blood of the saints.
 Some scholars of apocalyptic literature believe this New Testament "Babylon" to be a dysphemism for the Roman Empire.